ArthurMan100/Manufacturing-Analytics-Demo/README.md

 power-bi/manufacturing-analytics.pbix
 ```
 Connect Power BI to PostgreSQL:
-Use the credentials from your .env
+-Use the credentials from your .env

-Choose the tables containing raw data and Cp/Cpk metrics
+-Choose the tables containing raw data and Cp/Cpk metrics

 Dashboard Features:
-Real-time QC trends for each variable
+-Real-time QC trends for each variable

-Consumption history: see what materials were used for each work order
+-Consumption history: see what materials were used for each work order

-Cp/Cpk visualizations to monitor process performance
+-Cp/Cpk visualizations to monitor process performance

-Easy filtering by material, work order, or date
+-Easy filtering by material, work order, or date

 ---